Gnana-sekar/DataEngiineer_tasks/README.md

 first question, like, create a variable as set and code for the required answer.

-In the fifth section, create a for loop to add a category and subcategory and find the count of both.
+In the fifth section, create a for-loop with a function to add a category and subcategory and find the count of both.